8pz/ROTrader/README.md

 ![image](https://github.com/8pz/ROTrader/assets/70970973/c7c79156-e0db-4f74-b948-f3697043a815)

-Unlimited expandability and compability.
-No more being limited by complex functions and inefficient advanced algorithms and add any analyst you want.
+Unlimited freedom.
+Other similar programs are limited to which analyst you can use -- but with ROTrader, you can add any analyst you want.

 ![image](https://github.com/8pz/ROTrader/assets/70970973/574c3594-beab-4cb6-a2d1-73dcabfae3f1)

-Unparalleled speed -- send out options orders out in under 2 seconds after an alert, giving you the best possible fills.
-Designed to use efficient functions to index and send out orders as fast as possible instead of sitting in pointless complex algorithms.
+Execute options orders out in under 3 seconds after an alert and giving you the best possible fills.
+Designed to use efficient functions to index and send out orders as fast as possible instead of complex algorithms.

 ![image](https://github.com/8pz/ROTrader/assets/70970973/60c8f2cb-5b9a-4142-90b2-c3125ab222d1)